krolinventions/wanderlust/doc/attacks.md

 Mitigation: Only accept a swap if it will improve your own location.
 Convergence will be slower but nobody can force us to get a random location.

 ## One location to rule them all (Pitch black)
 A evil node picks a fixed location (for example location 1).
-He then tries to swap, and if this succeedes he again reverts his own location to location 1.
+He then tries to swap, and if this succeeds he again reverts his own location to location 1.
 This way after a while the entire network will have the same location and routing will not work.

 Mitigation: We need reject a swap if we detect another node is already using that location.
 Really close locations are not a problem as long as they are different.